Goodfellas: Casting

 Once Robert De Niro agreed to play Jimmy Conway, Scorsese was able to secure the money needed to make the film.
 Ray Liotta, who played Henry Hill, had read Pileggi's book when it came out and was fascinated by it.
 A couple of years afterward, his agent told him that Scorsese was going to direct a film adaptation.
 In 1988, Liotta met with Scorsese over a period of a couple of months and auditioned for the film.
 He campaigned aggressively for a role, although Warner Bros. wanted a well-known actor; he later said, "I think they would've rather had Eddie Murphy than me".

 Scorsese cast Liotta after De Niro saw him in Jonathan Demme's Something Wild (1986); Scorsese was surprised by "his explosive energy" in that film.
-Al Pacino and John Malkovich were considered for the role of Conway, and Sean Penn, Alec Baldwin, Val Kilmer and Tom Cruise were considered for the role of Hill.
+John Malkovich was considered for the role of Conway, and William Petersen, Sean Penn, Alec Baldwin, Aidan Quinn, Val Kilmer and Tom Cruise were considered for the role of Hill.

 To prepare for the role, De Niro consulted with Pileggi, who had research material that had been discarded while writing the book.
 De Niro often called Hill several times a day to ask how Burke walked, held his cigarette, and so on.
 Driving to and from the set, Liotta listened to FBI audio cassette tapes of Hill, so that he could practice speaking like his real-life counterpart.

 Madonna was considered for the role of Karen Hill.
 To research her role, Lorraine Bracco tried to get close to a mob wife but was unable due to the insular nature of Mafia communities.
 She decided not to meet the real Karen, saying that she "thought it would be better if the creation came from me".
 Paul Sorvino had no problem finding the voice and walk of his character, but found it challenging to find what he called "that kernel of coldness and absolute hardness that is antithetical to my nature except when my family is threatened".

 Former EDNY prosecutor Edward A. McDonald appeared in the film as himself, re-creating the conversation that he had with Henry and Karen Hill about joining the Witness Protection Program.
 McDonald, who was friends with Pileggi, was cast on a whim; while a location scout was taking pictures of his office, McDonald casually remarked that he would be happy to play himself if needed.
 Pileggi called him an hour later asking if he was serious, and he was cast.
 The scene was unscripted, with McDonald improvising the line referring to Karen as a "babe-in-the-woods".